Adelaide Lawson: Personal information

-Lawson received part of her early education in at an experimental school, the Children's Playhouse, during a period in which her family was living in the New York suburb of New Rochelle.
+Lawson received part of her early education in an experimental school, the Children's Playhouse, during a period in which her family was living in the New York suburb of New Rochelle.
 After her mother's death in 1901, Lawson's father, who traveled frequently and who, when present, was not a warm and loving parent, employed a governess and other servants to look after her and her brothers.
-That year he enrolled her and John Howard as boarding students at the Halstead School in Yonkers and, in the summer of 1906, when she was 17, he sent her with John Howard, on an extensive tour of England, Germany, and the Netherlands.
+That year he enrolled her and John Howard as boarding students at the Halstead School in Yonkers and, in the summer of 1906, when she was 17, he sent her with John Howard on an extensive tour of England, Germany, and the Netherlands.
 (Note: When Lawson and John Howard were sent to boarding school, Wendell was sent to study music in Germany and at the time of the two sibling's European travels he was embarking on a career as a chemical engineer.)

 Reflecting the family's relatively high social position Lawson's name appeared in the society pages of New York newspapers during her teenage years.
 (Note: For example: When 14 she won a sailboat race at the Long Beach Yacht Club and a few years later she and her brother John returned home from a visit to an out-of-town friend.
 Early in 1909 the two of them were guests at a card party given for a bride-to-be and later the same year they visited a friend in Los Angeles while on a summer tour of the West Coast.
 She was recognized for charitable work aiding some of the city's neglected children.)

 While young, Lawson lived in and around New York City.
 Lawson's father bought and sold real estate as an investment and the family moved frequently among properties that he owned.
 (Note: An example of Levy Lawson's real estate transactions is the listing of three buildings in Manhattan for sale in September 1895.
-At the time of the 1900 U.S. Census they were in Brookhaven Township, Long Island, N.Y.
+At the time of the 1900 U.S. Census, they were in Brookhaven Township, Long Island, N.Y.
 Early in the 1900s they lived in New Rochelle, N.Y.
 In 1905 they lived on West End Avenue and in 1910 at an address on West 72nd Street in New York.)
-During the early stages of her career as a professional artist she lived in New York first with her father, then, after her brother John's marriage, with him and his wife, and then on her own in an apartment on 14th Street near Union Square.
+During the early stages of her career as a professional artist she lived in New York, first with her father, then, after her brother John's marriage, with him and his wife, and then on her own in an apartment on 14th Street near Union Square.

-Lawson traveled in Germany, France, England, and Switzerland during 1908, in 1920 she visited France and Spain, and in 1921 she traveled in France, the British Isles, Switzerland, and Italy.
+Lawson traveled in Germany, France, England, and Switzerland during 1908 In 1920 she visited France and Spain, and in 1921 she traveled in France, the British Isles, Switzerland, and Italy.